Packington Estate

 The Packington Estate is a large council estate in Islington, London.

+History

 The Estate was built in the 1960s by Islington Council.
 In 2006, it was transferred to the Hyde Group, a housing association.
 The lead contractor for the redevelopment was Rydon, with a £130 million contract over eight years, replacing 538 structurally defective flats with 791 mixed-tenure houses and flats.

 In November 2016, a new park on the Regent's Canal was opened called Canalside Square.